 Topic III.
-Implications of Technology
+Implications of Technology for Earth Systems

 Subtopic 1.
 Use of technology results in changes to the environment, both intended and unintended.
 Transporting oil or chemicals by ship or rail, for example, can harm the environment if an accident occurs.